BTCP-community/bitcoinprivate-prefork-website/README.md

 **You'll also need to have the latest version of Bower installed.** Bower is also not required in production, only for building.

-You'll need to be in the dev directory to test or build.

 ```
 cd dev
 npm install